AntoineSimoulin/DataPack/README.md

-# :factory: Datapack
+# :factory: DataPack

-Datapack is a tool aiming to simmplify the packaging of datas cience projects.
+DataPack is a tool aiming to simmplify the packaging of data science projects.

 ## Getting started